 The number of instances to purchase.

-In the Resource Association dialog box, select or enter the cluster ID and the number of instances to associate.
+In the Resource Association dialog box, select or enter the cluster ID and specify the number of instances to associate.
 Then, click OK.

-A GPU-HPN capacity reservation is represented as a Kubernetes node in the cluster.
-You can use the kubectl tool to view the allocated resources of the node.
+A GPU-HPN Capacity Reservation is represented as a Kubernetes Node in the cluster.
+You can use the kubectl tool to view the allocated resources of the Node.

-Run the following command to view the GPU-HPN node by its label.
+Run the following command to view the GPU-HPN node by its label:

 kubectl get node -l alibabacloud.com/node-type=reservedExpected output: